 New Philadelphia, OH is a special place to see, because during the pandemic they were a town that not only stuck together, but grew.
 Many individuals seeking new opportunities began choosing Tuscarawas County.
 Individuals who now had the flexibility, and maybe even the courage, to start their dream business.

 They chose this location because of a historical foundation that already exists here.
-In addition, Tuscarawas County is a natural travel destination because of its location and beauty.
+Additionally, Tuscarawas County is a natural travel destination because of its location and beauty.
 Furthermore, there is a new found energy for arts and culture happening that is exciting to young entrepreneurs.
 Check out this moving video put together by the businesses of downtown New Philadelphia during the height of the pandemic.
 Click here.

 Below are a few of the can’t miss locations in the small towns of New Philadelphia, Dover, and Sugarcreek.
 Read on to see the old and the new blending together for your perfect trip to Tuscarawas County.